 When a pilot has competed in a Category 1 event after gaining an exemption, that pilot shall not be eligible for further Category 1 events unless he meets the normal qualification criteria.

 2.2.7 CIVL Screening Committee

 A Screening Committee is appointed by CIVL Bureau for each championship.
-It consists of three persons, preferably one representing the pilots, one representing the team leaders, one representing the bureau.
+It consists of three persons appointed by CIVL Bureau in agreement with the appropriate Committee Chairperson.

 The Screening Committee shall: